DjangoGirls/tutorial/en/python_introduction/README.md

 5
 ```

-`range` is a function that creates a list of numbers following one after the other (these numbers are provided by you as parameters).
+`range` is a function that creates a list of numbers following one after the other.
+(These numbers are provided by you as parameters.)

 Note that the second of these two numbers is not included in the list that is output by Python (meaning `range(1, 6)` counts from 1 to 5, but does not include the number 6).
 That is because "range" is half-open, and by that we mean it includes the first value, but not the last.